guikarist/rl-asc/README.md

     ```

 ### Using Conda (Recommended)
-- These two lines will do all things for you including installing a CUDA package.
+- This line will do all things for you including installing a CUDA package.
     ```bash
     conda env create -f env.yml
-    pip install 'gym[atari]'
     ```

 ### Using Pip